zhen8838/K210_Yolo_framework/README.md

 [toc]

-# K210 YOLO V3
+# K210 YOLO V3 framework

-This yolov3 implementation has good scalability and training time measurements.
+This is a clear, extensible yolo v3 framework

 -   [x] Real-time display recall and precision
+-   [x] Easy to use with other datasets
 -   [x] Support multiple model backbones and expand more
 -   [x] Support model weight pruning
 -   [x] Portable model to kendryte [K210](https://kendryte.com/) chip